top of page

 Process of Change's Core Commitments:

-• Evidence-based care that integrates mind-body wisdom
+• Evidence-based clinical care that integrates body and mind

 • Cultural humility and anti-oppressive practices